lite-note/getting-started/getting-started/customize-your-notes.md

 # Customize your notes

 Create a `.litenote.json` file in your repository folder.
-Lite note will use it customize your experience.
+Lite note will use it to customize your experience.

 `.litenote.json` example: